 Simply print it, cut it out, and put it in your wallet.
 You can consult it, when shopping, until these ingredients to avoid are in your memory bank and you’re eventually a “pro” who can consult to others–your daughters and granddaughters, for instance–to help them make healthier choices!

-Grab my Toxic Cosmetics Ingredients wallet card here!
+Grab your Toxic Cosmetics Ingredients wallet card here!

 - Hansen, Sally.
 Duke-EWG Study Finds Toxin Nail Polish Chemical in Women’s Bodies.
 EWG. https://www.ewg.org/release/duke-ewg-study-finds-toxic-nail-polish-chemical-women-s-bodies#.Wx1VtEgvzcs